macroing/CEL4J-Artifact/README.md

 * Variables starting with `$` are treated in a special way.
 They are substituted with a cast to their type, as they are stored in the `ScriptContext`.
 * A script has access to the `ScriptContext` using the variable `scriptContext`.
 * It's possible to dump the generated source code to system out by using the system property `-Dorg.macroing.cel4j.artifact.dump=true`.
+* You can use the ``Artifact`` class to configure parts of Artifact programmatically on a global level.
 * Artifact comes with an interactive scripting tool that can be run in CLI- or GUI mode.

 Examples